SafdarJamal/crud-app/README.md

 npm install
 ```

-Finally, you need to start a local web server.
-Run:
+Now, you can start a local web server by running:

 ```
 npm start
 ```

+and then you can open http://localhost:3000 to view it in the browser.

-#### npm scripts
+#### Available Scripts

 | Script        | Description                                                             |
 | ------------- | ----------------------------------------------------------------------- |